-- 1. If ear remains impacted, refer to MD/NP for dry technique removal and examination of the tympanic membrane. - 2.
-If tympanic membrane is not intact, ear tube is in place, ear pain, irritation, rash in the ear, or any suspicion of ear drum perforation. - 3.
-Diabetic or immunocompromised client. - 4.
-Client history of injury from syringing.
+- 1. If ear remains impacted and symptomatic, refer to MD/NP for cerumen removal and further evaluation. - 2.
+If tympanic membrane is not intact, ear tube is in place, ear pain, irritation, rash in the ear, or any suspicion of ear drum perforation.

+- 3. Diabetic or immunocompromised patient.

+- 4. Patient history of injury from syringing.

 - 5. Foreign bodies.

 - 6. History of ear surgery.

 - 7. History of chronic otitis media or other middle ear diseases.

-- 8. Uncooperative client.
+- 8. Uncooperative patient.

-- 9. Pregnant client.
+- 9. Pregnant patient.